235u/proposals/EzparkTechnology/docs/competence.md

 - Break up problem space and design solutions, that span multiple technologies / platforms
 - Visualize and design systems with multiple product lines and integrations with external systems
+- Design good and normalized database schemas keeping in mind the queries that will have to be run
-- Design operations support systems like monitoring, reporting etc.
+- Implement operations support systems like monitoring, reporting etc.

 ### Problem Decomposition

 - Break up problems into multiple functions
 - Come up with reusable functions / objects that solve the overall problem
-- Write generic / object-oriented code, that encapsulate aspects of the problem that are subject to change
-- Using appropriate data structures and algorithms
+- Write generic / object-oriented code, that encapsulate aspects of the problem that are subject to change, using appropriate data structures and algorithms

-### Configuration Management

-- Can set up automated functional, load / performance and UI tests; continuous delivery and deployment
-- Is proficient in using centralized (CVS / SVN / TFS) and distributed version control systems (Git / Mercurial)
-- Knows how to branch and merge, setup repository properties etc.

-### Data Processing

-- Is able to design good and normalized database schemas keeping in mind the queries that will have to be run
-- Knows basic sorting, searching and data structure traversal and retrieval algorithms
-- Is proficient in use of the ORM tools
-- Can do basic database administration, performance / index / query optimization, write advanced select queries
-- Understands how databases can be mirrored, replicated etc.

-## Modus Operandi
+## Modus operandi

 Follows Kent Beck's four rules of Simple Design (in Martin Fowler's [interpretation](https://martinfowler.com/bliki/BeckDesignRules.html)), in order of importance: